ibeefalone/Daily/README.md

 # Daily

-A collection of digital art pieces made every day by Tavia Morra www.ibeefalone.com for more
+A collection of generative art pieces made every day by Tavia Morra

+Made using TouchDesigner 099

+www.ibeefalone.com
+@ibeefalone on Instagram